dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The function is not marked `external`. *An `external` function is considered to have a body, just not one that is visible as Dart code.*

-*   There is no initializer list. *Obviously, this only applies to constructor declarations.*
+*   There is no redirection, initializer list, initializing formals, or super parameters. *Obviously, this only applies to constructor declarations.*

 If a declaration is not *incomplete* then it is *complete*.